i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ## Update

 1. Be sure that all requirements as stated in the requirements section are meets
-2. Backup your plugin configuration file if needed
-3. Upload the plugin through the plugin management interface
+2. Upload the plugin through the plugin management interface
-4. Restore your plugin configuration file if needed ( compare it with the new version first )
-5. Update the plugin list through the plugin management interface
+3. Update the plugin list through the plugin management interface

 ## Setup new PHP versions